MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

   - Operations and data transfers
   - Used capacity in GB

-- [Azure NetApp Files](https://azure.microsoft.com/pricing/details/netapp/) is available in several SKU tiers and requires a minimum provisioned capacity of 4 TiB with 1 TiB increments.
+- [Azure NetApp Files](https://azure.microsoft.com/pricing/details/netapp/) is available in several SKU tiers and requires a minimum provisioned capacity of 4 TiB, with 1 TiB increments.
 Azure NetApp Files charges based on the following factors:

   - SKU
   - Resiliency: LRS, ZRS, or GRS